 2) "not running, and when play is pressed, will start back at the beginning"

 Since (1) is essentially the same functionality as "pause", I think users will

 consider "stop" in kepler as being (2), so it seems appropriate to have the stop

 button hilighted on startup.

-#16 Updated by Laura Downey almost 13 years ago
+#16 Updated by Laura Downey about 13 years ago

 I suspect some people would view things as no state upon opening, and